 This eliminates the need to protect homes and other structures from impacts of future storms and flooding.
 An undeveloped shoreline allows both natural marshes and agricultural land to adapt and migrate in response to sea level rise.
 It also provides a buffer for human communities from tidal and wind driven water surges.

-As a result of concerted efforts over time by the Conservancy, the states of Maryland and Delaware, and other public and private partners, a 50-mile corridor now exists along the western shoreline of the Nanticoke River, permanently protected from intensive development through conservation easements.
+As a result of concerted efforts over time by TNC, the states of Maryland and Delaware and other public and private partners, a 50-mile corridor now exists along the western shoreline of the Nanticoke River, permanently protecting it from intensive development through conservation easements.

 CONSERVATION AND PARTNERSHIP AT WORK

-Since 2009 the Conservancy has doubled our funding stream for the Rural Legacy Area through a partnership with the US Navy.
-Patuxent Naval Air Station (NAS Pax River) in St. Mary’s County uses the air space over the Nanticoke River corridor to test all of the nation’s military aircraft, including jets, helicopters, and drones.
+Since 2009, TNC has doubled our funding stream for the Rural Legacy Area through a partnership with the US Navy.
+Patuxent Naval Air Station (NAS Pax River) in St. Mary’s County uses the air space over the Nanticoke River corridor to test all of the nation’s military aircraft, including jets, helicopters and drones.

-In April 2015, NAS Pax River was declared one of three national Sentinel Landscapes by the US Departments of Agriculture, Interior and Defense.
-The collaborative Sentinel Landscapes Partnership supports efforts to promote working lands, protect wildlife habitat, and ensure military readiness at military bases across the country.
-The Navy provide 50/50 matches to the Rural Legacy funding from their Readiness and Environmental Protection Integration (REPI) program.
+In April 2015, NAS Pax River was declared one of three national Sentinel Landscapes by the U.S. Departments of Agriculture, Interior and Defense.
+The collaborative Sentinel Landscapes Partnership supports efforts to promote working lands, protect wildlife habitat and ensure military readiness at military bases across the country.
+The Navy provides 50/50 matches to the Rural Legacy funding from their Readiness and Environmental Protection Integration (REPI) program.

 Future efforts in the Nanticoke watershed will continue to build on past successes by identifying and prioritizing lands to be added to the Rural Legacy area for protection.